The 10 best plants for Bees and Butterflies

 6. Perovskia common name Russian Sage

-7. Monarda common name Bee Balm
+6. Monarda common name bee balm

 8.Cotoneaster

 When planting for Bees and Butterflies, it is easy to concentrate on plants and overlook shrubs.
 Cotoneaster is an easy-to-maintain, simple shrub with a lot going for it.
 It has small white flowers in the spring, which are loved by bees.
 The bush hums with activity.
-These are followed, in autumn by bright red berries, which the blackbirds love.
+These are followed in autumn by bright red berries, which the blackbirds love.

 There are over 200 species of Cotoneaster in the genus, evergreen and deciduous, ranging in size from ground cover to a medium-sized tree.
 Illustrated is Cotoneaster franchetii, evergreen or semi-evergreen it grows to around 2.-2.5m with an upright habit.

 There is a warning with Cotoneasters.
-Some varieties are listed in Schedule 9 of the Wildlife and Countryside Act 1981, as invasive and it is a criminal offence to allow that species to escape into the wild.
+Some varieties are listed in Schedule 9 of the Wildlife and Countryside Act 1981, as invasive, and it is a criminal offence to allow that species to escape into the wild.

-9. Herb Oregano
+9. Herb oregano

-10. Lavender
+9. Lavender

 When considering the best plants for bees, Lavender has to come into the mix.
-The lovely aromatic flowers and leaves are attractive to the bees.
-Lavender is particular about its growing conditions.
-It is a Mediterranean type plant, and it likes a sunny spot with dry, well-drained soil.
+The lovely aromatic flowers and leaves are attractive to the bees.Lavender is a Mediterranean-type plant, which means it likes a sunny spot with dry, well-drained soil.
 Even when the flowers are looking tatty and fading, still the bees come.
-One October I intended to trim off the flower heads ready for next year, but a bee was stubbornly perched on the flower so I left it a while long.
-Lavenders feed bees for ages.
+Standard gardening advice is to trim back after flowering.
+I don't recommend this for wildlife wildlife-friendly garden.
+I took the image in late September 2025.
+A dry summer followed by a wet early autumn produced a strong second flush of flowers, much enjoyed by the bees, right through into October.

-If your garden is colder, or with heavy clay soil prone to water logging in the winter, Lavender will not tolerate these conditions.
+If your garden tends to have heavy clay soil prone to waterlogging in the winter, Lavender will not tolerate these conditions.
 The better option is to grow lavender in containers or substitute Nepeta which will attract its fair share of pollinators, (and, unfortunately, cats!)
-Both would be suitable for growing on a balcony.
+Both would be suitable for growing on a balcony.Another top plant for pollinators,

-11. Persicaria amplexicaulis
+10. Persicaria amplexicaulis

 Many of our favourite bee friendly plants need full sun, so here is a welcome exception.
 Persicaria amplexicaulis will grow in semishade and in moisture retentive, damp or even boggy soil.

-It is loved by honeybees and pollinators as the video below shows.
-It is a fairly vigorous perennial, which may drop its leaves in winter in cold areas, although it is very hardy classified as H7.
+It is loved by honeybees and pollinators, as the video below shows.
+It is a fairly vigorous perennial, which may drop its leaves in winter in cold areas, although it is very hardy and classified as H7.
 It makes a dense clump of ground cover and flowers for a long time through midsummer to early autumn.

 12. English Ivy